dougshamoo/blog/about.md

 title: About me
 ---

-I am an aspiring software engineer living in Southern California.
+I am an aspiring software engineer living in southern California.